panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 I believe that you don't know JavaScript until you know prototypal inheritance.

-This concept is often asked during JavaScript coding inteviews.
+This concept is often asked during JavaScript coding interviews.
 So if you're preparing for one, stay tuned.

 In this post, you'll read an accessible explanation of prototypal inheritance in JavaScript.